OpenEvalProject/evals/manuscripts/elife-97403/v1/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/97403/elife-97403-fig5-v1.jpg)

 **Figure 5.:** (A) Images of chromosome isolation from metaphase I (MI) oocyte treated with 50 μg/ml etoposide.
 Left panel: a spindle after cell lysis.
 Middle panel: a spindle captured with pipettes.
 Right panel: chromosome isolation.
 Scale bar = 10 μm.
 (B) 4′,6-Diamidine-2′-phenylindole dihydrochloride (DAPI) staining of control and 50 μg/ml etoposide-treated MI oocytes.
 Scale bar = 10 μm.
 (C) Chromosome stiffness comparison between mitotic cells (n = 8), control MI oocytes (n = 8), 5 μg/ml etoposide-treated MI oocytes (n = 8), 25 μg/ml etoposide-treated MI oocytes (n = 8), and 50 μg/ml etoposide-treated MI oocyte (n = 8).
 Young’s modulus of control MI oocyte chromosomes (3790 ± 700 Pa) did not differ significantly from that of 5 μg/ml etoposide-treated MI oocyte chromosomes (3930 ± 400 Pa, p = 0.8624).
 However, it was significantly higher than that of 25 μg/ml etoposide-treated MI oocyte chromosomes (1640 ± 340 Pa, p = 0.015) and 50 μg/ml etoposide-treated MI oocyte chromosomes (1710 ± 430 Pa, p = 0.0245).
-Data are presented as mean  ± SEM, with statistical analysis conducted using t-test. n.s, non-significant, *p < 0.05 and ***p < 0.001.Figure 5—source data 1.Figure 5C.
+Data are presented as mean  ± SEM, with statistical analysis conducted using t-test. n.s, non-significant, *p < 0.05 and ***p < 0.001.

 Upon measuring the stiffness of the chromosomes, we found that those from 50 μg/ml etoposide-treated MI oocytes were significantly less stiff than those from untreated control oocytes (1710 ± 430 vs. 3780 ± 700 Pa, p = 0.0245) (Figure 5C).
 Results at lower etoposide concentrations revealed that chromosome stiffness in untreated control oocytes was not significantly different from that in oocytes treated with 5 μg/ml etoposide (3780 ± 700 vs. 3930 ± 400 Pa, p = 0.8624).
 However, chromosome stiffness in untreated oocytes was significantly higher than that in oocytes treated with 25 μg/ml etoposide (3780 ± 700 vs. 1640 ± 340 Pa, p = 0.015) (Figure 5C).